Georgia GOP leader threatens Delta over cutting its NRA ties

-Georgia's lieutenant governor on Monday threatened to prevent Delta Air Lines from getting a lucrative tax cut after the company ended its discount program with the National Rifle Association.
+Georgia's lieutenant governor on Monday threatened to prevent Delta Air Lines from getting a lucrative tax cut after the company ended its discount program with the National Rifle Association, in the latest fallout from a deadly school shooting in Florida.

 Continue Reading Below

+Delta is part of a growing chorus of businesses cutting ties with the NRA after the Valentine's Day shooting at a Florida high school left 17 people dead.
+But now the airline is coming under attack, with Georgia's lieutenant governor threatening a sales tax exemption making its way through the legislature.

 Republican Lt.
-Gov. Casey Cagle, president of the state Senate and a leading candidate to succeed Gov. Nathan Deal, tweeted that he would use his position to kill a proposed sales tax exemption on jet fuel.
+Gov. Casey Cagle, president of the state Senate and a leading candidate to succeed Gov. Nathan Deal, tweeted that he would use his position to sink the proposed sales tax exemption on jet fuel.

 "I will kill any tax legislation that benefits @Delta unless the company changes its position and fully reinstates its relationship with @NRA," Cagle tweeted.
 "Corporations cannot attack conservatives and expect us not to fight back."

-More than a dozen companies, including Metlife, Hertz, Avis, Enterprise, Best Western, Wyndham and United Airlines have ended NRA partnerships since 17 students and teachers were killed in a school shooting in Florida.
+More than a dozen companies, including Metlife, Hertz, Avis, Enterprise, Best Western, Wyndham and United Airlines have ended NRA partnerships since the school shooting.
+Police say the suspect, 19-year-old Nikolas Cruz, gunned down students with an AR-15 assault-style rifle.

+On Saturday, both Delta and United said they will no longer offer discounted fares to NRA members to attend their annual meetings, and both have asked the gun rights group to remove any references to their companies from the NRA website.
+One of the school shooting survivors also suggested Saturday on Twitter that tourists stay away from Florida.

-The news comes as Delta, one of the state's largest employers, appeared close to convincing lawmakers to restore a $50 million sales tax exemption on jet fuel.
+Cagle's comments come as Delta, one of the Georgia's largest employers, appeared close to convincing lawmakers to restore a $50 million sales tax exemption on jet fuel.
 Headquartered in Atlanta, Delta would be the prime beneficiary of the tax cut.

 The proposed exemption had been part of Deal's larger tax overhaul, which has passed the House and awaits Senate input.

+Another Democrat, Senator Steve Hanson, said Republican leaders had been arguing that the tax cuts were good for business and now were changing their tune.

+"Republican fear of the NRA is evidently more important than the Georgia business climate, jobs, or the well-being of Georgia citizens," Henson said.

-Delta said in a statement that it supports the Second Amendment and its decision "reflects the airline's neutral status" in the national debate over guns.
+In its Saturday statement, Delta said it supports the Second Amendment and its decision "reflects the airline's neutral status" in the national debate over guns.

 The airline also pointed out that last year it withdrew sponsorship from a theater than staged a controversial "Julius Caesar" production that depicted the assassination of a Donald Trump look-alike.

-Note: This story has been corrected to show that a statement from Abrams actually came from her campaign's communications director.